frederic-perez/AmE-dictionary/data/idioms.md

 __hands down__ :eight: Easily, decisively, or without question.
 The term originates from horse racing, in which jockeys assured of a victory may lower their hold on the reins in the final stretch. _This is the best pie I’ve ever had, hands down!_ _We were really unprepared for our last game, and the other team won hands down._ _Hands down, best episode ever._ _It beats other cinemas hands down._
 __hands off__ :two: An instruction for one to refrain from touching or handling (something or someone).
 (Usually said imperatively.) _Hey, hands off those cookies, they’re for after dinner!_
 __handwaving__ _n_ :astonished::two: Actions, words, or ideas that are meant to impress or appear convincing but which are in reality insubstantial or inconsequential.
 (Sometimes hyphenated or spelled as two words.) _Enough with the hand-waving—just give me a direct answer!_
+__hang in the balance__ To be perilously close to failing, depending on the outcome of something. _The court is just about to issue its verdict, and our company’s future is hanging in the balance._
 __hang on (one’s) words__ :two: To listen very closely, intently, or with obsequious attention to what one is saying. _The politician was so charismatic that he had even his detractors hanging on his words._
 __hang on to your hat__ Get ready for what’s coming or about to happen!
 __hang one’s head__ Express shame or contrition.
 For example, _No need to hang your head-you’ve done the best you can._